 The palliative care team members work together to give you relief from pain and other symptoms.
 They offer you support to allow you to live the rest of your life as fully and well as possible.

 They also support your friends and relatives, helping them to cope during your illness and after you die.

 Some people don't have pain.
 But if you do, it is usually possible to control pain and other symptoms without side effects such as drowsiness.
 You will not become addicted to strong painkillers.

-So if you do have pain or are frightened of getting it, the important thing is to let your medical team know.
+So if you do have pain or are frightened of getting it, the important thing is to let your healthcare team know.
 Be as honest with them as you can.
 This helps them decide on the best treatment for you.
 They will talk you through the best ways to control your pain.

-Tiredness and exhaustion - fatigue
+Tiredness and exhaustion (fatigue)

 - concentrate for long